steadybit/docs-public/install-and-configure/install-agents-legacy/README.md

 # Install Legacy Agents

 {% hint style="warning" %}
-This documentation covers the installation of the **legacy** agent.
+This documentation covers the installation of the **legacy** Agent.
 Only use it in case you still run the legacy Agent.

 Otherwise, please refer to [this section](install-and-configure/install-outpost-agent) instead to install the Agent.